shaktimann/TestAddressBook/DevOps.md

 Repo 2 (Gradle)- https://github.com/aichkay01/TSFSBackendGradle

 ## CI pipeline -  Implementation

 Following are the steps to create a CI pipeline for a backend team.

-1. Create a multi-stage Dockerfile to build in the 1st stage and dockerize and push docker image in the second stage.
+1. Create a multi-stage Dockerfile to build in the 1st stage and dockerize and push docker image in the 2nd stage.

 A sample Dockerfile (works for the sample project) looks like follows:
 ```